-The insurance policy which provides an individual or a business protection from the risk of them being sued and held legally responsible for situations such as injury, negligence or malpractice is called liability insurance.
+The insurance policy which provides an individual or a business protection from the risk of them being sued and held legally responsible for situations such as injury, negligence or malpractice is called liability insurance, according to a long term care planning attorney Staten Island.
 Both legal costs as well as any legal payouts that the insured could be held responsible for, if they were found to be legally liable is covered by liability insurance policies.

 There is no government sponsored form of liability insurance, it is still, however, a form of coverage that is important to have.
 Here are the main kinds of liability insurance: